Board an overnight flight to Lisbon, Portugal

 You have the entire day at your leisure to immerse in the history and culture of the vibrant capital of Spain’s Catalonia region.
 This evening, raise a glass to your expedition during a Farewell Dinner with your fellow travelers.

-After breakfast, transfer to the Barcelona airport for your return flight home, or enjoy a longer stay in the city with our optional post-trip extension.
+After breakfast, transfer to the Barcelona airport for your return flight home, or transfer by train to Madrid with our optional post-trip extension.